koheik/debriefing/README.md

 # Debriefing

 Debriefing is an application for analyzing GPS tracks from dinghies.
-It allows you to find a track interval of interest easily and summersize the stats of the interval.
+It allows you to find a track interval of interest easily and summarize the stats of the interval.

 ## License